alfski/ViewSyncEffect/README.md

 ##Parameters

 "?slave" enables camera sync.
+Otherwise it is a master and will send it's camera to the websocket relay.

 "?fov=DEGREES" to set the camera horizontal field of view.
 This parameter can also be used to set the master fov for display purposes.

 "?yaw=DEGREES" set the slave camera yawOffset.

-##Issues & To Do's
+##Issues & To Do's & Notes

 * issue: only seems to work is there's a single scene to render.
-I had to merge the potree SkyBox into the point cloud scene.
+To get the sky box I had to merge it with the point cloud scene.

 * todo: possibly add pitch and roll offseting.
 Mainly for 'ViewSync' completeness.

-* todo: I think there's cleanups to when the camera needs to be set.
+* todo: I think there's cleanups around when/where the slave and master camera needs to be set.
+It may be doing more work than it needs to.

 * todo: smarter relayer, that resends current camera pov.